i-am-rahularora5504/Walmart_Sales_SQL_Python_Project/README.md

 group by payment_method
 ```

-**2.Find the highest rated category in each branch displaying branch, category and avg rating.**
+**2. Find the highest rated category in each branch displaying branch, category and avg rating.**
 ```sql
 select branch,
      category,